CoboGlobal/cobo-waas2-go-sdk/docs/TokenizationUpdatePermissionsEstimateFeeParams.md

 ### NewTokenizationUpdatePermissionsEstimateFeeParams

-`func NewTokenizationUpdatePermissionsEstimateFeeParams(source TokenizationTokenOperationSource, action TokenizationPermissionAction, address string, permissions []TokenizationTokenPermissionType, operationType TokenizationOperationType, tokenId string, ) *TokenizationUpdatePermissionsEstimateFeeParams`
+`func NewTokenizationUpdatePermissionsEstimateFeeParams(source TokenizationTokenOperationSource, addresses []TokenizationUpdateAddressPermissions, operationType TokenizationOperationType, tokenId string, ) *TokenizationUpdatePermissionsEstimateFeeParams`

 NewTokenizationUpdatePermissionsEstimateFeeParams instantiates a new TokenizationUpdatePermissionsEstimateFeeParams object This constructor will assign default values to properties that have it defined,